 Criteria Exploration Results Mineral Resources Mineral Reserves are representative of the deposit / ore body as a whole. (vi) Disclosure of whether metallurgical process is well- tested technology or novel in nature and if novel, justification of its use in Mineral Reserve estimation.
-5.4 Infrastructure Not applicable to Exploration Results or Exploration Targets. (i) Objectives.
+5.4 Infrastructure (i) Not applicable to Exploration Results or Exploration Targets.
+Objectives.
 Comment regarding the current state of infrastructure or the ease with which the infrastructure can be provided or accessed and its effect on reasonable prospects for eventual economic extraction. (ii) Demonstration that the necessary facilities have been allowed for (which may include, but not be limited to, processing plant, tailings dam, leaching facilities, waste dumps, road, pipeline, rail or port facilities, water and power supply, offices, housing, security, resource sterilisation testing etc.).
 Provision of detailed maps showing locations of facilities. (iii) Statement showing that all necessary logistics have been considered.
-5.5 Environmentl and social factors Not applicable to Exploration Results(i) or Exploration Targets. enement has addressed the host country environmental tory and/or voluntary standards or guidelines to which the (ii) l be required and their status, and where not yet obtained, asis to believe that all permits required for the project will (iii) Any sensitive areas that may affect the proj ect as well as any other environmental factors including udies that could have a material effect on the likelihood of ems. (iv) Legislated social management programmes th at may be required and content and status of these. (v) Material socio-economic and cultural impacts associated costs. that need to be managed, and where appropriate the
+5.5 Environmentl and social factors (i) Not applicable to Exploration Results or Exploration Targets. (ii) Identification of the necessary permits that wil l be required and their status, and where not yet obtained, asis to believe that all permits required for the project will (iii) ect as well as any other environmental factors including udies that could have a material effect on the likelihood of ems. (iv) Legislated social management programmes th at may be required and content and status of these. (v) Material socio-economic and cultural impacts associated costs. that need to be managed, and where appropriate the

 Criteria Exploration Results Mineral Resources Mineral Reserves 5.6 Market Studies and Economic Criteria (i) Not applicable to Exploration Results or Exploration Targets.
 Technical and economic factors likely to influence the prospect of economic extraction.
 Refer to Clauses 23-30.
 Valuable and potentially valuable product(s) including suitability of products, co-products and by products to market. (ii) Product to be sold, customer specifications, testing, and acceptance requirements.
 Existence of a ready market for the product and whether contracts for the sale of the product are in place.
 Price and volume forecasts and the basis for the (iii) Economic criteria used for the study, such as capital and operating costs, exchange rates, revenue / price curves, royalties, and streaming agreements, cut-off grades, reserve pay limits. (iv) Summary description, source and confidence of method used to estimate the commodity price/value profiles used for cut-off grade calculation, economic analysis and project valuation, including applicable taxes, inflation indices, discount rate and exchange rates. (v) Assumptions made concerning production cost including transportation, treatment, penalties, exchange rates, marketing and other costs.
 Allowances should be made for the content of deleterious elements and the cost of penalties. (vi) Allowances made for royalties and handover agreements payable, both to Government and private entities. (vii) Ownership, type, extent and condition of plant and equipment that is significant to the existing operation(s). (viii) Environmental, social and labour costs.
 5.7 Risk Analysis (i) Not applicable to Exploration Results or Exploration Targets.
-An assessment of technical, environmental, s ocial, economic, political and other key risks to the project.
+An assessment of technical, environmental, so ocial, economic, political and other key risks to the project.